andrewschoen/intro-to-python/index.rst

 ..
-Intro to Python documentation master file, created by sphinx-quickstart on Sun Apr 22 09:58:05 2012.
+Intro to Python master file, created by sphinx-quickstart on Sun Apr 22 09:58:05 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.